maciej-kulon/hls-variants-info/README.md

 ## Usage

-If `npm run docker` command ended successfully tool is ready to be used.
+If `npm run docker` command completed successfully, tool is ready to be used.

 ## Segments bitrates measurement